Richard Trumka: AFL–CIO president

 Trumka was elected president of the AFL–CIO after the retirement of John Sweeney in 2009 and president of the Trade Union Advisory Committee to the OECD in May 2010.
 Trumka was named one of Esquire magazine's Americans of the Year in 2011.

 In March 2013, Trumka confirmed that organized labor would make an effort to work more closely with groups trying to aid immigrant workers, as the national debate on minimum wage and fair employment in the restaurant industry heated up.

 On August 15, 2017, a few days after the Unite the Right rally and then U.S. President Donald Trump's broadly criticized statements, Trumka quit the president's "manufacturing council" and published a statement, which included the following: We cannot sit in a council for a President who tolerates bigotry and domestic terrorism. [...]
 President Trump's remarks today repudiate his forced remarks yesterday about the KKK and neo-Nazis, [...]
 We must resign on behalf of America's working people, who reject all notions of legitimacy of these bigoted groups.
 On February 4, 2018, Trumka was announced to be the first recipient of the World Peace Prize for Labor Leadership because he has dedicated his life to the cause of labor and labor rights, seeking equality, and defending the rights of working men and women.

 On July 1, 2022, the White House announced that Trumka would be posthumously awarded the Presidential Medal of Freedom.

 Personal life and death

 Trumka married Barbara in 1982.
-They had one son, Richard Trumka Jr., whom President Joe Biden appointed in 2021 to be a commissioner of the Consumer Products Safety Commission.
+They had one son, Richard Trumka Jr., whom President Joe Biden appointed in 2021 to be a commissioner of the Consumer Product Safety Commission.
 Trumka was a Roman Catholic.

 Trumka died from a heart attack on August 5, 2021, at age 72.